 Analysis and Test Results

-Babies sleep a lot, but they also frequently wake up in the middle of the night for feedings and diapers changes.
-Today's parents have a multitude of options when it comes to sleeping accommodations, and more parents are opting for products that keep their babies in the same room or within reach of their bed.
-This arrangement allows you to keep an eye on your newborn and meet their needs with less disruption in your sleep patterns.
-If keeping baby nearby for bonding or easier nighttime feedings is something you are interested in, then finding a free-standing option or co-sleeper that attaches to your bed may be the key to getting a better night's sleep.
+Babies sleep a lot, but they also wake up frequently at night for feedings and diapers changes.
+Modern day parents have a variety of choices when it comes to sleeping accommodations for babies, and more parents are choosing products that keep little ones in the same room with them or within reach.
+This kind of arrangement allows you to keep an eye on your newborn and meet their needs with less disruption to your sleep habits.
+If keeping your baby nearby for bonding or easier nighttime feedings is something that sounds interesting to you, then finding a free-standing sleeper or co-sleeper that attaches to your bed may be the key to regularly achieving a better night's sleep.

-Can you get by without this kind of gear?
-Sure.
-However, in the end, we believe it is very convenient to keep baby close at hand for peace of mind, bonding, and restful sleep.
-This type of gear provides a compact, safe, and secure environment for your baby while meeting your grander goals.
+Can you survive babyhood without purchasing this type of gear?
+Of course.
+However, we think it is a convenient way to keep your baby close for peace of mind, bonding, and better sleep.
+This kind of gear provides a compact, safe, and secure environment for your baby while meeting your grander goals.

-Read on to see what else we learned about the products we tested and which options we think would be a much-appreciated addition to your life.
+Keep reading to see what we learned about the products in this review from our extensive testing process and which products we feel would be a much-appreciated addition to your life.

-While the price of a quality product can be high, and in some cases, greater than an ordinary crib, we do think this kind of gear serves a purpose and can feel invaluable if it increases sleep for you or your baby.
-The product that offers the most for the price is the Editors' Choice winner, the Arm's Reach Clear-Vue Co-Sleeper.
-It provides a versatile sleeper that can function as a standalone bed or a sidecar co-sleeper.
-This product is easy to use, has a firm sleep surface, and is better quality at an affordable price.
-This option should last through multiple children, and you can often resell it to recoup some of the cost, making it an even better value.
+While the price of a quality product can be high, and in some cases, greater than an ordinary crib, we do feel alternative sleeping products serve a purpose and can feel invaluable if they increase sleep for you or your baby.
+The product that offers the most for the price is the Graco Pack 'n Play On the Go Bassinet.
+It provides a versatile sleeper that can function as a standalone bed, a travel crib, or a play yard.
+It is easy to use, and has a longer lifespan than some of the competition.

 Ease of Use